Travelling to School

 - By train – trains run to Rose Hill station from local areas including Romiley, Woodley, and Hyde

 The School operates its own security bus pass system.
 Bus passes are issued to students who request them at the start of each year.
 The duty staff will not allow students to board a bus in the afternoon if they do not have their pass.
-Temporary passes can be obtained from Bradshaw Student Services each lunchtime if a student has not got a permanent pass or wishes to catch an alternative bus for one journey only.

 The bus pass system plays a significant role in promoting good behaviour on school buses.
 Students who are refused access to a bus because they do not have a pass should decide if they can make their own way home.
 If this is not possible then they must report to Bradshaw Student Services and discuss alternative arrangements with the staff there.